-Recall@k, especially Recall@1 (R@1), is the most popular metric for evaluating the existing ITM methods.
-In this paper, we propose two metrics to evaluate \textit{Drop Rate} and \textit{False Recall}@1 (FR@1) in addition to R@1.
-Drop rate measures how much R@1 has dropped when the models are tested on the new retrieval pool, compared to the original COCO 5K testset.
+\textbf{Evaluation Metrics.} Recall@k, especially Recall@1 (R@1), is the most popular metric for evaluating the existing ITM methods.
+In this paper, we propose two metrics, \textit{Drop Rate} and {\textit{Recall Score of Manipulated Samples} (RSMS)} in addition to R@1.
+Drop rate measures the relative decrease in R@1 compared to the evaluation on the original COCO 5K test set.
 We calculate drop rate as $(\text{R}@1-\text{R}_{\text{New}}@1) / \text{R@1}$.

-False Recall@1 calculates the percentage that newly added incorrect captions/images are retrieved as top 1.
+RSMS calculates the percentage of newly added semantically altered captions and visually altered images that are retrieved as top 1.
 This can quantitatively estimate the vulnerability of a model.